-Central AC and Furnace: This is the still most common split system type.
+Central AC and Furnace: This is still the most common split system type.
 It is also the most affordable when equipment of comparable quality and efficiency is compared.

 Operating costs for AC and furnace systems are higher than for heat pumps and dual fuel systems.